This page tells you about CT scans. There is information about

 There is a very detailed scan of the bowel called a virtual colonoscopy (also called a CT colonography).
 Instead of having a tube and a camera put into your bowel to look inside (a colonoscopy), you will have CT scans.
 If you are having one of these, you will be asked to prepare by clearing the bowel by taking strong laxatives or drinking a special liquid with meals about 2 days before the test.
 You will also follow a special diet for a couple of days beforehand.
 Your doctor or nurse will tell you about this.

-If you are diabetic, your doctor may want you to come into hospital a day or two before the scan.
-You may need to have medical supervision while you are following the special diet.
+If you are diabetic, your doctor may want you to come into hospital a day or two before the scan, so that the nurses can keep an eye on you while you are following the special diet.

 Just before the scan, you'll have two injections.
 One is the contrast medium dye to show up the body tissues more clearly.
 The other is a drug to slow down the normal movement of your bowel which can make the scan less clear.
 You will also have a tube put into your back passage.
 The radiographers put air through this tube to inflate your bowel and make the scan clearer.
 This can cause wind from your back passage and some people find this very embarrassing.
 The staff are very used to doing this type of test though.
 They won't be embarrassed by it so you don't need to worry about that.